Room E2.812, Capitol Extension

 (512) 463-1096 Fax

-Philip Cortez grew up on McNarney Street in the Palo Alto neighborhood of San Antonio, where his parents instilled in him love for education, a sense of duty to his country, and a determination to improve his community.
+Philip Cortez grew up on the south side of San Antonio in the Palo Alto neighborhood, where his parents instilled in him love for education, a sense of duty to his country, and a determination to improve his community.
 Philip carried his love for education throughout his life.

 He graduated from Central Catholic High School.
 He earned his associate's degree from Palo Alto Community College in 2000 and a bachelor's degree in political science from the University of Texas at San Antonio in 2002.
 He later earned a master's degree in Public Administration from the University of Texas at San Antonio in 2007.
 He is currently studying for a PhD in Educational Administration at the University of Texas at Austin.

 In 2007, Philip was elected to the San Antonio City Council, where he represented District 4.
 As Councilman, he focused on the development of District 4 neighborhoods and on improvement projects citywide.
 Philip fought to improve police and fire departments, clean up parks, and modernize libraries throughout his district.
 Mayor Julian Castro selected Philip to serve as chairman of the Audit, Infrastructure and Growth Committees, President of the San Antonio Housing Trust Public Facility Corporation, and as a member of the Governance Committee.

 Philip was elected to serve his first term as State Representative for District 117 in the general election held November 6, 2012.
 He has been a lifelong resident of the district, and will continue fighting for the interests of the residents.